-An often criticized piece of Final Fantasy IX was not actually a part of the game, rather, it was the official strategy guide for the game.
+An often criticized piece of Final Fantasy IX was not a part of the game; instead, it was the official strategy guide.
 For the guide, Square tried a new idea to incorporate most of the guide online.
-Many users felt cheated that the official guide lacked much detail, further depth being featured in online only content.
+Many users felt cheated that the official guide lacked much detail, the further depth being featured in online-only content.
 When attempting to access the content, many users encountered great trouble.
 There were initial plans for this feature to be included with Final Fantasy X's release, but these were abandoned due to the overwhelmingly negative response.
-To date, there has been no other official strategy guide that attempted a fusion of online and offline.
+There has been no other official strategy guide that attempted a fusion of online and offline.
 The original PlayOnline guide can be found for free online.

 |Disk 1||Disk 2||Disk 3||Disk 4|

 |1.
 "A Place to Call Home" - 02:08||1.
 "Cid's Theme" - 04:00||1.
 "City Under Siege" - 02:23||1.
 "Aboard the Hilda Garde" - 04:07|

 |2.
 "Memory Erased by a Storm" - 01:14||2.
 "Out of the Frying Pan" - 03:10||2.
 "Rose of May" - 02:34||2.
 "Daguerro, the Hermit's Libary" - 02:05|